How to Manage Bamboo - Root Barrier Store

 • UV resistance: Bamboo barrier must protrude above ground, and at this point, you need a barrier with resistance to degradation from sunlight

-• Flexibility: while the barrier must be strong, it must be flexible so to work around buried objects, foundations, and other built structures
+• Flexibility: whilst root barriers must be strong, it is important to select a flexible one that can be worked around buried objects, foundations, and other built structures

 Installing a Root Barrier to manage Bamboo